sst/guide/_chapters/deploy-the-apis.md

 ### Test

 Now let's test the API we just deployed.
-Because the API is authencated via Cognito User Pool, we need to obtain the necessary identity token to include in the request Authorization header.
+Because the API is authenticated via the Cognito User Pool, we need to obtain an identity token to include in the API request Authorization header.

-First generate the identity token.
-Replace the following parameters with those of the Cognito User Pool created in the earlier chapter:
+First let's generate the identity token.
+Replace the following parameters with those of the Cognito User Pool created in one of our earlier chapters.

 - **--user-pool-id**: User pool id
 - **--client-id**: App client id
 - **--auth-parameters**: username and password of the test user created in the pool

+And run the following.

 {% highlight bash %}
 aws cognito-idp admin-initiate-auth \